dacrands/nyt-api-api/README.md

     return popularData
 ```

+### Error handling
 Each route has similar error-handling logic, viz. checking the status code to ensure the request was successful.
 If the status code is not `200`, the client's response will be the status code of the unsuccessful request and will include an error object.
 For example, if the API-key is incorrect, the request to the NYT-API will respond with a `403` status-code.
-Whoever made the request would also receive status code of `403`, as opposed to the default status code of `200`.
+Whoever made the request will also receive status code of `403`, as opposed to the default status code of `200`.